daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 <sup>3</sup> Removing the bottleneck layer is considered to be useful for some applications where the goal is not to reduce the dimensionality of the input data, but rather to reconstruct the original input with minimal distortion (see the [link](https://arxiv.org/pdf/2202.12637v1.pdf) for deeper discussion of the needs and possible implementations).

+<sup>4</sup> The optimal number of filters and their width depends on various factors, such as the complexity of the input data, the desired level of abstraction, the available computational resources, and the specific task the model is being trained for.
+In general, one can start with a smaller number of filters and narrower filter widths and gradually increase their size and number based on the model's performance and the complexity of the problem.
+In our case, the choice of filter size and the number of filters is based on my prior knowledge of the problem.
+In practice, hyperparameter tuning is an important step to determine the optimal configuration for a given problem.

-<sup>4</sup> Only for demonstrational purposes, we calculate the batch quality rating as the proportion of batches which length was within +-25% of the spec duration.
+<sup>5</sup> Only for demonstrational purposes, we calculate the batch quality rating as the proportion of batches which length was within +-25% of the spec duration.

 Copyright © 2022 Zheniya Mogilevski